Successful Therapy and Counseling for Dissatisfied Homosexuals

 Same-sex attractions are powerful temptations, but biblically speaking, they are not sins.
 To have such attractions is akin to a married heterosexual man having opposite-sex attractions to women other than his wife.
 These attractions are, in effect, temptations to sin and nothing more; they are not sin, although they would lead to sin if acted upon.
-Apparently, same-sex attractions are not something that anyone chooses initially.
-Rather they seem to occur initially in homosexual persons without their volition or intent.
+Apparently, same-sex attractions are not something that most homosexuals choose initially.
+Rather, they usually seem to occur initially in homosexual persons without their volition or intent.
 This is an important distinction that Christians need to be aware of.
 The Bible condemns homosexual sex acts, but it does not condemn the initial experience of being tempted by same-sex attractions.
 If the Bible did condemn the experience of being tempted, then Jesus would not have been without sin, would He?

 Homosexuality and Choice

 There seems to be some consensus that homosexual people do not choose to have the initial same-sex attractions and sexual feelings that they experience, but that doesn’t mean that living a homosexual life-style does not involve choices.
 Once that first same-sex attraction is encountered, homosexual people have a choice as to whether or not to act on their same-sex attractions and sexual feelings every time they experience them.
 Bi-sexual people make a choice every time they choose to engage in homosexual sex rather than heterosexual sex.
 Heterosexual people who are married with children and then forsake their marriage and children for a homosexual relationship have made a choice to do so.
 The fluidity in sexual orientation found especially in lesbians, but also in gays, speaks to the choice of sexual orientation available to many, if not most, homosexual people.
 And where there is choice there is also the potential for change.

 The Bad News